Skip to main contentSkip to content

 Level 3 — verification and boundary context

-Use these only to refine, not to overrule, the canonical governance layer.
+Use these only to refine, never to overrule:

 Level 4 — narrative pages

-Marketing and documentation pages remain useful, but they do not overrule the machine-first governance layer.
+Marketing and documentation pages remain useful, but they never override the machine-first governance layer.

 Safe reading pattern